ASHISHKUMAR2411/reactjs.org/content/docs/reference-events.md

 >Note
 >
 >Starting with React 17, the `onScroll` event **does not bubble** in React.
-This matches the browser behavior and prevents the confusion when a nested scrollable element fires events on a distant parent.
+This matches the browser behaviour and prevents the confusion when a nested scrollable element fires events on a distant parent.

 Properties: